Weihnachten in Estland

 Christmas in Estonia

-Almost ready: Baking cookies is part of the festivities during Christmas in Estonia, too (Picture by Thorsten Altheide)
+Almost ready: Baking cookies is part of the festivities during Christmas in Estonia, too

-A beautiful place for everyone
+A pretty cookie for everyone

-Christmas in Estonia verivorst Blutwurst
+Christmas in Estonia verivorst blood sausage

-Richly decorated Estonian table: The famous Verivorst can be seen on the top left (Picture by Thorsten Altheide)
+Richly decorated Estonian table: The famous Verivorst can be seen on the top left

 Estonian black pudding looks like a thick, short sausage, is brownish-black and is served hot.
 The skin gets crispy and holds the mushy, coarse-grained contents together.
 What may sound off-putting to many – except die-hard fans of exotic foods – is actually really tasty.
 Aromatically spiced in winter, warming and quaint, black pudding is just the thing when it gets crispy cold outside and your body is calling for energy.
 So: Just give it a try.

-Santa Claus is coming to …. test you!
+Santa Claus comes to the test

 Did you learn your Christmas poem?

-As a reward, the old man hands out the gifts.
-But the deal is clear: you have to perform and be able to do something, then there will be something.
+Estonian Santa Claus comes in the form of relatives, teachers and educators, neighbors or trained actors (!) to give presents to Estonian families, schools and kindergartens or sports clubs.
+He then asks the children and adults whether they have been good and hard-working.
+Then poems are recited to the jõuluvana, songs are sung, pieces of music are played or danced.
+As a reward, the old man hands out the presents.
+But the deal is clear: you have to perform and be able to do something, then you’ll get something.
 The most important thing is that you make an effort.
 And so the tricks are performed with great seriousness and effort.
-In the end, of course, Santa’s visit is a cheerful and contemplative event, but still: performance pays off!
+In the end, Santa’s visit is of course a cheerful and contemplative event, but nevertheless: performance is worthwhile!

 Christmas in Estonia

-Atmospheric: Christmas market in the Estonian capital Tallinn (Picture by Thorsten Altheide)
+Atmospheric: Christmas market in the Estonian capital Tallinn

 Magic landscape and cultural enjoyment

-These and other features of the Estonian Christmas season can be well experienced during a visit to Estonia in winter.
-The cultural calendar is well filled, from the Christmas concerts of many artists and choirs, to the Christmas Jazz Festival and the Dark Nights Film Festival PÖFF.
-With a little luck, the white carpet of snow spreads over the landscape and a magical atmosphere fills the festively lit cities.
+These and other special features of the Estonian Christmas season can be experienced during a visit to Estonia in winter.
+The cultural calendar is well filled, from Christmas concerts by many artists and choirs to the Christmas Jazz Festival and the PÖFF Dark Nights Film Festival.
+With a bit of luck, the white carpet of snow spreads across the landscape and a magical atmosphere fills the festively illuminated towns.
 Of course, the Estonian tourism industry has also discovered that this can be marketed.
+The Tallinn Christmas market with its festively illuminated stalls, the finest arts and crafts and the historic facades in the background is absolutely instagrammable.
+And so you are no longer alone when you stroll through Tallinn’s old town streets at this time of year.
+But the atmosphere is always contemplative and contemplative.
+So: Häid jõule! – Merry Christmas!

-* – this link is a partner link.
-If you buy or order something through this link, we get a small commission.
-You don’t have to pay a cent extra and we can continue to write new articles for you.
-Thanks for your support!
+* – this link is an affiliate link.
+If you buy or order something here, we will receive a small commission.
+It won’t cost you a cent extra and we can continue to write new articles for you.
+Thank you for your support!

 Thorsten Altheide is drawn to Estonia every year.
 He writes travel guides about Estonia for Reise Know-How Publishing, where he also works.
 On his way to Estonia he often stops in Poland, Lithuania and Latvia.
 Since his studies he has been fascinated by the energy of the people, the landscapes, the cuisine, the languages and the many cultural connections in Eastern Europe.